 The Non-Negotiable: CPA License

 Only a licensed CPA firm can issue a SOC 2 report.
 This is mandated by AICPA standards (SSAE 18/AT-C 105 and 205).
+Non-CPA professionals can perform testing and serve as technical specialists, but the final opinion must be signed through a CPA firm.

 Why CPA is Required

-- β’ Peer review: CPA firms undergo regular quality inspections
+- Peer review: CPA firms undergo regular quality inspections.

 CPA vs Non-CPA Roles